 Confirm Sensitivity to Detect Small Changes

 Cancer signaling often changes rapidly.
 Protein phosphorylation levels can rise or fall within minutes.
+Recent advances in single-cell phosphoproteomics further enhance the ability to detect small, cell-to-cell variations.
 However, a validated phospho antibody is sensitive enough to detect even small changes in phosphorylation.

 As a result, scientists can easily identify: